thursdaybw/BasiqVoyager/web/docs/Phase_7_-_BasiqVoyager_-_Consent_&_Connect_via_the_Consent_UI-blog.md.md

 ---

-Understood.
-Let's outline the two PHP scripts:
+### Let's outline the two PHP scripts:

 1. **get_user_token.php**:
    - This script will have user data hardcoded, similar to `create_user.php`.
-   - It will interact with Basiq's API to initiate the consent process and retrieve the user's access token.
+   - It will interact with Basiq's API to initiate the consent process and retrieve the user's access token and the redirect URL.
-   - Once the token is retrieved, it will be stored in `user_token.txt`.
+   - Both the token and the redirect URL will be stored in `user_token.txt` in a key-value format.

 2. **index.php**:
    - This script will serve as the callback URL.